MarianneCrow5/marianne-aws-terraform-project/README.md

 This component is a standard part of S3 upload architecture and ensures the frontend upload tool works reliably.

+Lambda Function: Image Metadata Processor
+This Lambda function is the entry point for my portion of the serverless pipeline.
+It is triggered automatically whenever a new file is uploaded to the designated S3 input bucket.
+The function retrieves the object metadata, performs basic validation, and writes a structured record into the shared DynamoDB table (bmr-dynamodb-table) used by the group.

+Trigger
+Event Source: S3 ObjectCreated:*

+Bucket: Beau’s shared input bucket (ARN provided in Terraform variables)

+Function Responsibilities
+Parse the S3 event notification to extract:

+Bucket name

+Object key

+Timestamp

+File size

+File type (derived from key or metadata)

+Validate that the uploaded object meets expected criteria (image file, non‑zero size)

+Generate a unique record ID for DynamoDB

+Write a structured item to the shared DynamoDB table with:

+id (UUID)

+filename

+bucket

+timestamp

+status (“received”)

+notes (optional field for future processing stages)

+Outputs
+A DynamoDB record representing the uploaded file and its initial processing state

+CloudWatch logs for debugging and traceability

+Why This Matters
+This Lambda function establishes the first step in the pipeline and ensures that every uploaded file is tracked consistently.
+It also decouples the upload interface from downstream processing, allowing the ECS/Fargate stage to operate independently.
 ## Terraform File Overview
 **main.tf** – Defines the Terraform provider and AWS region
 **variables.tf** – Stores input variables used across the configuration